 It feels good to help out in this way.
 Thank you so much to all who have volunteered to help!

-1 – Shady Lane Farm – Chris Harman, Lynn, Perry Michelle Lamarato, Brenda Badour, Susan Linck
+1 – Shady Lane Farm – Chris Harman, Lynn Perry, Michelle Lamarato, Brenda Badour, Sally Schifle

 2- Dianne Martin, Fredd, Tanner Ziobron